Ashtabula County Bankruptcy Law Firm

 When seeking relief under a Chapter 13 Bankruptcy filing you are in the situation of:

-1. having an income that allows you to repay some of your debt while discharging the remainder,
+1. Having an income that allows you to repay some of your debt while discharging the remainder,

-2. protecting non-exempt value in your assets,
+2. Protecting non-exempt value in your assets,

-3. catching up on payments you are behind on relating to your house or car, and
+3. Catching up on payments you are behind on relating to your house or car, and

-4. sometimes adjusting or eliminating property settlements from a divorce.
+4. Sometimes adjusting or eliminating property settlements from a divorce.

 The relief from your debts in a Chapter 13 filing comes after the completion of a Court and creditor approved “Plan” that lasts from 3-5 years.
 This Chapter allows for some freedom in asset management and protection that a Chapter 7 filing does not, but it must last at least 3 years.